TMAdams/gpa5_smrt_agrenseq_paper/tree_creation/tree.md

 image(msa_raw, xlab = "Site", ylab = "Sequence", xaxt = "n", show.labels = FALSE,
       xlim = c(0,450))
 axis(side = 1, at = seq(from = 0, to = 450, by = 50))
-# Yikes that's a lot of gaps
+# There are many gaps in the alignment

 # Quantify missing sites